mshubat/galaxy_data_mines/README.md

 ## Features
 * Query a region by name, M31 for example and get comparison results between NED and SIMBAD.
 * Adjust parameters such as match-tolerance and obj-radius to fine tune your query.
-* Do a cone seach of a particular location for those who know exactly what they're looking for.
+* Do a cone search of a particular location for those who know exactly what they're looking for.
 * View match statistics to get a better idea of the match breakdown.
 * Show the match table for detailed match results for each object pair and their relationship.
 * Display a 2D plot of overlapping objects in the sky, coloured by their computed match type.